What is a Consumer-Directed Health Plan (CDHP)?

-Consumer-directed healthcare was created to provide consumers with better access to reliable health information, improved resources for making healthcare decisions and more control over their healthcare dollars.
+Consumer-directed healthcare (CDH) was created to provide consumers with better access to reliable health information, improved resources for making healthcare decisions, and more control over their healthcare dollars.
 There are two components to a CDH plan:

 CDHPs typically have a healthcare account that is intended to provide you with greater control over your healthcare expenses and your healthcare spending.
 This account lets you choose what to spend your healthcare dollars on and saved or unspent dollars in the account can accumulate over time.
 CDH plans often require a high deductible health plan for participation.